The HARPS search for southern extra-solar planets. XXXVI. Eight HARPS multi-planet systems hosting 20 super-Earth and Neptune-mass companions

 \offprints{St\'ephane Udry, } {Observatoire astronomique de l'Universit\'e de Gen\`eve, 51 ch. des Maillettes, CH-1290 Versoix, Switzerland \and Physikalisches Institut, Universitat Bern, Silderstrasse 5, CH-3012 Bern, Switzerland \and Aix Marseille Universit\'e, CNRS, LAM (Laboratoire d'Astrophysique de Marseille) UMR 7326, 13388, Marseille, France \and European Southern Observatory, Karl-Schwarzschild-Str.
 2, D-85748 Garching bei M\"unchen, Germany \and Instituto de Astrof\'isica e Ci\^encias do Espa\c{c}o, Universidade do Porto, CAUP, Rua das Estrelas, 4150-762 Porto, Portugal \and Departamento de F\'isica e Astronomia, Faculdade de Ci\`encias, Universidade do Porto, Rua do Campo Alegre, 4169-007 Porto, Portugal \and Instituto de Astrofisica de Canarias, 38025, La Laguna, Tenerife, Spain \and School of Physics and Astronomy, University of St Andrews, North Haugh, St Andrews, Fife KY16 9SS \and Institut d'Astrophysique et de G\'eophysique, Universit\'e de Li\`ege, All\'ee du 6 Ao\^ut 17, Bat.
 B5C, 4000, Li\`ege, Belgium \and Canada France Hawaii Telescope Corporation, Kamuela, 96743, USA \and Department of Physics, University of Warwick, Coventry, CV4 7AL, UK }

-\abstract {We present radial-velocity measurement of eight stars observed with the { HARPS} Echelle spectrograph mounted on the 3.6-m telescope in La Silla (ESO, Chile).
-Data span more than ten years and highlight the long-term stability of the instrument. } {We search for potential planets orbiting \object{HD\,20003}, \object{HD\,20781}, \object{HD\,21693}, \object{HD\,31527}, \object{HD\,45184}, \object{HD\,51608}, \object{HD\,134060} and \object{HD\,136352} to increase the number of known planetary systems and thus better constrain exoplanet statistics.} {After a preliminary phase looking for signals using generalized Lomb-Scargle periodograms, we perform a careful analysis of all signals to separate \emph{bona-fide} planets from spurious signals induced by stellar activity and instrumental systematics.
-We finally secure the detection of all planets using the efficient MCMC available on the Data and Analysis Center for Exoplanets (DACE web-platform), using model comparison whenever necessary.} { In total, we report the detection of twenty new super-Earth to Neptune-mass planets, with minimum masses ranging from 2 to 30 M$_{\rm Earth}$, and periods ranging from 3 to 1300 days.
-By including { CORALIE} and { HARPS} measurements of \object{HD20782} to the already published data, we also improve the characterization of the extremely eccentric Jupiter orbiting this host.} {}
+\abstract {We present radial-velocity measurements of eight stars observed with the { HARPS} Echelle spectrograph mounted on the 3.6-m telescope in La Silla (ESO, Chile).
+Data span more than ten years and highlight the long-term stability of the instrument. } {We search for potential planets orbiting \object{HD\,20003}, \object{HD\,20781}, \object{HD\,21693}, \object{HD\,31527}, \object{HD\,45184}, \object{HD\,51608}, \object{HD\,134060} and \object{HD\,136352} to increase the number of known planetary systems and thus better constrain exoplanet statistics.} {After a preliminary phase looking for signals using generalized Lomb-Scargle periodograms, we perform a careful analysis of all signals to separate \emph{bona-fide} planets from signals induced by stellar activity and instrumental systematics.
+We finally secure the detection of all planets using the efficient MCMC available on the Data and Analysis Center for Exoplanets (DACE web-platform), using model comparison whenever necessary.} { In total, we report the detection of twenty new super-Earth to Neptune-mass planets, with minimum masses ranging from 2 to 30 M$_{\rm Earth}$ and periods ranging from 3 to 1300 days, in multiple systems with two to four planets.
+Adding { CORALIE} and { HARPS} measurements of \object{HD20782} to the already published data, we also improve the characterization of the extremely eccentric Jupiter orbiting this visual companion of \object{HD\,20781}.} {}

 \keywords{ Planetary systems -- Techniques: RVs -- Techniques: spectroscopy -- Methods: data analysis -- Stars: individual: \object{HD\,20003}, \object{HD\,20781}, \object{HD\,20782}, \object{HD\,21693}, \object{HD\,31527}, \object{HD\,45184}, \object{HD\,51608}, \object{HD\,134060}, \object{HD\,136352} }